fuxingcheng/fuxingcheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m currently an assistant professor in the School of Computer Science and Engineering at Beihang University (BUAA).
-Before that, I received my Ph.D. degree from Beihang University, under the supervision of Prof. Jianxin Li.
-Further before, I obtained the B.S. degree from Xidian University.
+I’m currently an assistant professor in the School of Computer Science and Engineering at Guangxi Normal University.
+Before that, I received my Ph.D. degree from Beihang University(BUAA), under the supervision of Prof. Jianxin Li.

-My research interests include Data Mining, Deep Graph Learning and Trustworthy AI.
+My research interests include AI4Science, AI4Education, Geometric Deep Learning and Trustworthy AI.
 Please feel free to send me an email if interested to discuss or work together.

 **[Prospective students]** Our group has positions for Ph.D. students, Master students, and visiting students.
 If you are interested, please send me an email with your CV and publications (if any).